PrefectHQ/prefect/docs/cloud/tutorial/multiple.md

 # Multiple Flows

-Running an in-process Agent is simple when developing a single Flow.
-A more scalable approach is to use the CLI to run a standalone Local Agent that can execute multiple Flows at a time scheduled by the Prefect API.
+Running an in-process agent is simple when developing a single flow.
+A more scalable approach is to use the CLI to run a standalone local agent that can execute multiple flows at a time scheduled by the Prefect API.

 ## Run an Agent Manually

-Let's introduce another Flow for this tutorial:
+Let's introduce another flow for this tutorial:

 ```python
 import prefect